Bill Armstrong (Australian footballer)

 Bill Armstrong (born 28 June 1936) is a former Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
 In 2003 Bill was made an Officer in the General Division of the Order of Australia (AO) "For service to the international community... and raising awareness of social justice and human rights issues".
+His achievements have since been recognised through a perpetual award in his name, the Bill Armstrong AO Human Rights Award.

 Early life

 Bill grew up on a sheep farm in Alexandra, central Victoria.
 He completed his Intermediate Certificate at St Bedes College Mentone and then an apprenticeship in Fitting and Turning.
 From 1958 until 1963 he worked as a youth worker with the Young Christian Workers (YCW) Movement.

 Australian football career

 Bill is a former Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
 He played two AFL league games for Carlton Football Club and won the seconds best and fairest in 1958.

 Working life and retirement

 Bill Armstrong has been involved in Australian volunteering throughout his working, and retired life.

 In 1964 he began a career in International Development as a staff member of the newly formed Overseas Service Bureau (now Australian Volunteers International, AVI) where he worked for seven years.
 During the 1970s he was National Co-ordinator of the Churches International Development Education Program, Action for World Development.

 Bill was appointed chief executive officer of AVI in 1982, a position he held until 2002.
 When he took on the leadership role it was a small organisation of twelve or so staff and had a budget of $400,000.
 When he left, two decades later, staff had grown to 130 people nationally, the budget was over $20 million and the organisation managed 1000 volunteers in 45 countries, supporting developing countries and small and fragile states during times of crisis.

-Since his retirement in 2002 he served as a member of the National Committee of Caritas Australia (2002-2009), a board member and vice-ppresident of ActionAid Australia (formally Austcare—2003-2012) and as co-chair of Indigenous Community Volunteers (now Community First Development for a decade (2009-2019).
+Since his retirement in 2002 he served as a member of the National Committee of Caritas Australia (2002-2009), a board member and vice-president of ActionAid Australia (formally Austcare—2003-2012) and as co-chair of Indigenous Community Volunteers (now Community First Development for a decade (2009-2019).

+In 2022 a biography about Bill was published, 'Everything and nothing: the life and development work of Bill Armstrong'.